apache/parquet-format/README.md

 Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
-It provides high performance compression and encoding schemes to handle complex data in bulk and is supported in many programming language and analytics tools.
+It provides high performance compression and encoding schemes to handle complex data in bulk and is supported in many programming languages and analytics tools.

 [Apache Parquet]: https://parquet.apache.org